Mae: Move to Capitol, Singularity, and (m)(a)(e) EPs (2006–2012)

+In July 2009, Mae announced they were starting their own label called "Cell Records" through which they would release their three-EP set.

-On May 7, 2010 word began spreading of Mark Padgett and Rob Sweitzer rejoining Mae for their upcoming fall tour.
+On May 7, 2010, word began spreading of Mark Padgett and Rob Sweitzer rejoining Mae for their upcoming fall tour.
 On June 19, 2010, Mae played a show in Singapore, the first show since 2007 that included both Mark Padgett and Rob Sweitzer.
 On June 22, 2010, Mae's Dave Elkins confirmed on the band's forums that Mark Padgett and Rob Sweitzer had reunited with Mae.
-On June 28, 2010 Mae announced that their upcoming "Goodbye, Goodnight" Tour would be their last for the foreseeable future, marking their indefinite hiatus.
+On June 28, 2010, Mae announced that their upcoming "Goodbye, Goodnight" Tour would be their last for the foreseeable future, marking their indefinite hiatus.
 On August 23, 2010, the newly reunited Mae including Mark Padgett and Rob Sweitzer played their first show back home in the US at Eureka College in Eureka, Illinois, evidently gearing up for the Goodbye, Goodnight tour.
 On Saturday November 27, 2010, the band played what was billed as its last show at The NorVa.
 The show was filmed to be released on DVD.
 What were believed at the time to be Mae's actual final performances consisted of two shows played on February 23 and 24, 2011 at the Shibuya and Shinsaibashi locations of Club Quattro in Japan.
 However, in late December 2011, the band announced on its website that it would play eight shows in the UK and Europe as part of the Goodbye, Goodnight tour from January 3–10, 2012.